sander76/ticklist/README.md

 ## Usage

-Here's a simple example of how to use Ticklist to create a form for a Pydantic model:
+A simple example of how to use Ticklist to create a form for a Pydantic model:

 ```python
 from pydantic import BaseModel